NickKelly1/iterable/README.md

 lazy;               // LazyCollection [4, 3]
 ```

-Internally, items are cached
+Internally, values are cached
-    1. when `LazyCollection` requires all items in memory for a transformation
+    1. when `LazyCollection` requires all values in memory for a transformation
-    2. when the items are requested from the callee
+    2. when the values are requested from the callee

 ```ts
 const input = [1, 2, 3];